Magnific7/News_highlight/README.md

 * See various news sources and select the ones they prefer.
 * See all news sources from the source they selected.
 * See Image description and time the news article was created.
+* See Image description and time the news article was created.